-Control: ISM-1568; Revision: 4; Updated: Mar-23; Applicability: All; Essential Eight: N/A
+Control: ISM-1882; Revision: 1; Updated: Jun-24; Applicability: All; Essential Eight: N/A

-Applications, ICT equipment and services are chosen from suppliers that have demonstrated a commitment to the security of their products and services.
+Applications, IT equipment, OT equipment and services are chosen from suppliers that have demonstrated a commitment to transparency for their products and services.

-Control: ISM-1632; Revision: 2; Updated: Sep-22; Applicability: All; Essential Eight: N/A
+Control: ISM-1632; Revision: 4; Updated: Jun-24; Applicability: All; Essential Eight: N/A

-Applications, ICT equipment and services are chosen from suppliers that have a strong track record of transparency and maintaining the security of their own systems and cyber supply chains.
+Applications, IT equipment, OT equipment and services are chosen from suppliers that have a strong track record of maintaining the security of their own systems and cyber supply chains.